Every Python developer is challenged by the size and velocity of the Python ecosystem π€

 doesn’t exist:

-So much of programming is reading & responding error messages - these improvements are a great quality of life improvement for Python developers in 2023.
+So much of programming is reading & responding error messages - these improvements are a great quality of life improvement for Python developers in 2025.

 The hardest thing about learning Python is learning to install & manage Python.
+Even senior developers can struggle with the complexity of managing Python, especially if it is not their main language.

 :